Base

 get : (Map<K, V>, K) -> V get(m, k)

-Returns the value associated with key k
+Returns the value associated with key k in the map m.
+If k isn't in

 assert get({ "bar" => 3.7, "baz" => 1 }, "baz") == 1 assert get({ 'h' => false }, 'h') == false